itacarobotics/Metis/README.md

 # Key Features
 - *3D Printed Components*: Very affordable design, using only standard components.
-- *ROS2 Integration*: ROS2 running on the laptop.
+- *ROS2 Integration*: [ROS2](https://docs.ros.org/en/humble/index.html) running on the laptop.
-- *Micro-ROS on ESP32*: Low-level firmware to control the robot, connects via USB to the laptop.
+- *Micro-ROS on ESP32*: Low-level firmware to control the robot.
 - *URDF*: Unified Robot Description Format of the delta robot.
-- *Numerical Inverse Geometry*: Algorithm integration of the Pinocchio library ([here](https://github.com/stack-of-tasks/pinocchio)).
+- *Numerical Inverse Geometry*: Algorithm integration of the [Pinocchio library](https://github.com/stack-of-tasks/pinocchio).
 - *Graphical User Interface*: A simple GUI to directly control the robot.
 - *G-Code Parser*: Possibility to write your own gcode for your custom task.
 - *Object Detection with OpenCV*: Possibility to integrate object detection algorithms for pick and place tasks.